 Outcome 4.
 Improved and equitable access to social and cultural services (SDG 3 & 10).

 The programme is being implemented primarily in ten core countries of Bolivia, Ecuador, Ghana, Kenya, Nepal, Viet Nam, Zambia, Togo, Madagascar and recently the United Republic of Tanzania.
-Additional support for networking and information sharing is provided to six network countries of , Guatemala, Indonesia, Liberia, Myanmar, and Nicaragua.
+Additional support for networking and information sharing is provided to six network countries of the Gambia, Guatemala, Indonesia, Liberia, Myanmar, and Nicaragua.
 FFF also provides support to regional and global apex FFPOs to improve service delivery to their members.
 The Network of Farmers Organizations and Agricultural Producers of West Africa (ROPPA); the Asian Farmers Association for Sustainable Rural Development (AFA) and the Mesoamerican Alliance of Peoples and Forests (AMPB) were chosen for collaboration and awarded FFF grants by demonstrating that they:

+Enhance gender equality;

-Enhance gender mainstreaming and/or support as well as youth engagement;
+Support youth engagement;

 Promote or influence more inclusive governance and cross-sectorial processes;